 The style over the last few years has been cut very narrow, becoming a high street look.
 At Marc Wallace we’ve introduced a classic width lapel on our ready to wear collection.
 With a tailored suit you can choose the width lapel you require.
 Narrow gives a stylish, fashionable look, mid gives a timeless look and wide lapels are seen as traditional.

+When it comes to suit rules, it’s important not to forget the pocket square.
 Having made a comeback over the years and moving away from plain block colours to patterns and textured fabrics, pocket squares add a dash of colour to your suit.
 Fold into a neat line for a classic style or scrunch up and create a fuller hanky look.

 When choosing your tailored or off the peg suit, it’s extremely important to look at your body proportion, this is what you should base your suit around.